 As well as an illuminated maze, enchanted forest and Nordic skiing, you’ll find a real ice rink open at Stockeld Park over half term.
 They also promise creepy creatures and a magic show as part of their spooky adventure.
 For the more brave (foolhardy?) amongst us (definitely not me!) they have three ‘fright nights’ on the 29th/30th and 31st.

 Piglets are running their Pumpkin Festival again this year.
 Always a big favourite with my two.
 They have all the usual activities such as a bouncy pillow and adventure playground, but also pumpkin carving and spooky storytelling (I love the storytelling).
 Don’t miss the Creepy Cottage or the corn cannon either!
 All the children get a free pumpkin.

 There’s lots going on at York Maze over half term.
 For their ‘Halloween by Day’ they have plenty of spooky activities as well as more pumpkin carving.
-In fact on Sunday the 23rd there is a competition for the best carved pumpkin.
+There is a competition for the best carved pumpkin.
 The giant maze has been cut down, but they keep a smaller maze for a Haunted Maze Treasure Hunt.
 They also run the very popular Hallowscream event.
 More for the bigger kids, that one!

 See my review of York Maze at Halloween.